From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 Piggyback programmes refer to different programmes that are transmitted by a broadcaster on a partially used frequency of another, legally independent broadcaster.

-PIN stands for person-specific usage.
-It indicates the number of seconds that a person has spent watching a programme, commercial break or pre-defined time interval.
+PIN is an German abbreviation for person-specific data and includes the number of seconds a person has watched an element, e.g. a programme, a commercial break or a predefined time interval.

 The PiP function of a TV set makes it possible to change to another channel displayed in a small preview picture without interrupting the first programme.
 Either a second AV source or a second tuner is needed to display the second picture.